justinjstark/DependencyInjectionLifetimes/README.md

 ### [Lifetime Tests](https://github.com/justinjstark/DependencyInjectionLifetimes/tree/master/src/LifetimeTests)

-Simple tests demonstrating transient, scoped, and singleton lifecycles.
+Simple tests demonstrating transient, scoped, and singleton lifetimes.
 If you are new to dependency injection lifetimes, these tests provide simple use cases to build an understanding.

 ### [Best Practices](https://github.com/justinjstark/DependencyInjectionLifetimes/tree/master/src/BestPractices)